Pilot licensing and certification: Commercial pilot licence

 Commercial pilots can be paid to fly an aircraft.
-To obtain a commercial pilot license in the United States, one must be at least 16 years old with parent permission or 18 years old without parent permission and have a minimum of 250 hours of total flight time (190 hours under the accelerated curriculum defined in Part 141 of the Federal Aviation Regulations).
+To obtain a commercial pilot license in the United States, one must be at least 18 years old and have a minimum of 250 hours of total flight time (190 hours under the accelerated curriculum defined in Part 141 of the Federal Aviation Regulations).
 (Age requirements for gliders and balloons are slightly lower.)
 This includes 100 hours in powered aircraft, 50 hours in airplanes, and 100 hours as pilot in command (of which 50 hours must be cross-country flight time).
 In addition, commercial pilots must hold an instrument rating, or otherwise they would be restricted to flying for hire only in daylight, under visual flight rules (VFR), and within 50 miles of the originating airport.

 In EASA states and the United Kingdom, a pilot undergoing modular training must have 200 hours total of which 100 must be pilot in command.
 Pilots undergoing an integrated course must have a minimum of 150 hours.
 Pilots must fly a qualifying cross country flight of at least 300 nautical miles.

 In India, CPL applicants are also required to pass written examinations in Air Regulations, Aviation Meteorology, Air Navigation, and Technical General as specified by the DGCA.